ThreatFlux/DoogieBot/memory-bank/activeContext.md

 - Implemented streaming response handling for real-time chat interactions
 - Added robust error handling for undefined values in the chat interface
 - Implemented a consistent approach for API URL handling across the frontend
+- Added support for Anthropic and Google Gemini as LLM providers

 ## Next Steps